Alirezagmo/JavaScript-Basic-Projects/README.md

 # JavaScript-Basic-Projects
-This repository offers a comprehensive README template that you can use as a starting point for your projects.
+This repository offers a comprehensive Front-end prohects that you can use as a starting point for your projects.